remarkablemark/html-react-parser/README.md

 };
 ```

-If you're having issues take a look at our [Create React App example](./examples/create-react-app-typescript/src/App.tsx).
+If you're having issues, take a look at our [Create React App example](./examples/create-react-app-typescript/src/App.tsx).

 #### replace element and children